 The amount of peppers you use will depend on how large the peppers are, how hot the peppers are, and how hot you want the sauce to be.
-If you’re using extremely hot peppers (like habaneros), you might want to use fewer peppers.
+If you’re using very hot peppers (like habaneros), you might want to use fewer peppers.

 How to Make Hot Pepper Vinegar